codexnubes/api/README.md

 check the system with,
 http://localhost:5000

-hit to the endpoints.
+hit to the endpoints as per the home page.

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With